 At the request of Mary there will be no receiving hours.
 She will be cremated and her family will offer a funeral mass in her honor at Saint Bartholomew�s Church on Saturday May 14th at 11: am.
 Her ashes will be laid to rest at a later date by the side of her parents in Oak Grove Catholic Cemetery in Medford, MA in a private family ceremony.
 In lieu of flowers, donations can be made in her name to Operation Smile Partner at 1-800-727-4586 www.operationsmile.com or the Haitian Health Foundation at 1-860-886-4357 www.haitianhealthfoundation.org.

-To send flowers to the family of Mary Cavedon, please visit Tribute Store
+To plant a tree in memory of Mary Cavedon, please visit Tribute Store

 Saturday, May 14th, 2005 11:00am